Aeronautica Imperialis - Faction Review - Tau Empire

 Aeronautica Imperialis Tau

-The Remora Drone Fighter is a cheap fighter/scout.
-It has good speed and manoeuvrability, having access to most of the Ace Manoeuvres, but only 1 point of structure, so they are not going to last in a dogfight.
+The Remora Drone Fighter is a cheap fighter and scout.
+It has good speed and manoeuvrability, having access to most of the Ace Manoeuvres, but it has only one point of structure, so it will not last long in a dogfight.

-This plane has no weapon upgrades but comes with Burst cannons and 2 Seeker Missiles, giving it good firepower for a few turns in the game.
+This plane has no weapon upgrades but comes with Burst Cannons and two Seeker Missiles, giving it good firepower for a few turns in the game.

-The role of this plane is to hang back behind the main Tau Force and engage any enemy planes that get behind the Tiger Sharks and Barracudas.
-Additionally, as the plane is so cheap it can be used strategically to manipulate the initiative during a turn.
-The Remora also has Stealth, which protects it from Ground to Air fire and Jink, which can help you reposition the fighter during the firing phase.
-As such, you will have little difficult moving this aircraft into position.
+The role of this plane is to hang back behind the main Tau force and engage any enemy planes that get behind the Tiger Sharks and Barracudas.
+Additionally, as the plane is so cheap, it can be used strategically to manipulate the initiative during a turn.
+The Remora also has Stealth, which protects it from ground to air fire, and Jink, which can help you reposition the fighter during the firing phase.
+As such, it is easy to move this aircraft into position.
 Overall, one of these drones is a great investment for any Tau Air Cadre.

 KV 126 Skyfire Platform